 Kaczmarek wants to know if Wiktor listens to Radio Liberty (which broadcasts anti-Soviet messages).
 Wiktor, angry, walks away.
 She’s turned on him, but instead, she feels misunderstood, justified in her actions; the one betrayed: “I knew it.
 I’m a fucking idiot.
 What would you do?
 I’m on probation.
 They wouldn’t let me in otherwise …”

-Here is the “sign” she constantly looks for – one that confirms her conviction (before she even falls in love) that love will fail her.
-How can Zula let herself love if she ’s certain she will be hurt?
+Here is the “sign” she constantly looks for – that confirms her conviction (before she falls in love) that love will fail her.
+How can Zula let herself love if she’s certain she will be hurt?
 That she’s a fool to think anyone can love her.
 Yes, Zula thinks, she’s “an idiot” to believe in love.